Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Performance Evaluation

 \subsection{Simulation Results}

-The trajectories of these targets are presented in Fig.~4.
-One can find that these targets can be divided into two groups, where targets with label 1, 2, and 3 form group 1, and the rest belongs to group 2.
+The trajectories of all objects are presented in Fig.~5.
+One can find that these objects can be divided into two groups, where objects with label 1, 2, and 3 form group 1, and the rest belongs to group 2.

-Fig.~5 and Fig.~6 shows the tracking results of the proposed LMB filter with the agumented LRFSs and the LMB filter over one trail, respectively.
-It can be seen that both the two filters can successfully tracks all of the targets.
-Fig.~7 shows the corresponding cardinality estimates of the two filters.
-Obviously, both the two filters can accurately estimate the number of targets in most time.
+Fig.~6 and Fig.~7 shows the tracking results of the proposed LMB filter with the agumented LRFS and the LMB filter over one trail, respectively.
+It can be seen that both the two filters can successfully tracks all of the objects.
+Fig.~8 shows the corresponding cardinality estimates of the two filters.
+Obviously, both the two filters can accurately estimate the number of objects in most time.

-However, due to the integration of group information, the proposed LMB filter with agumented LRFSs is expected to perform better performance than the LMB filter, which can be verified by Fig.~8.
-Fig.~8 illustrates the corresponding average OSPA distance of the two filters over 100 Monte Carlo (MC) trials.
-It can be seen that the proposed LMB filter with agumented LRFSs performs better than the LMB filter.
+However, due to the integration of group information, the proposed LMB filter with agumented LRFSs is expected to perform better performance than the LMB filter, which can be verified by Fig.~9.
+Fig.~9 illustrates the corresponding average OSPA distance~\citep{4567674,Chen1,Shi2} of the two filters over 100 Monte Carlo (MC) trials.
+It can be seen that the proposed LMB filter with agumented LRFS performs better than the LMB filter.
 In other words, comparing with the LMB filter, the proposed LMB filter with agumented LRFSs achieves smaller OSPA distance, which means better tracking performance.

 Lastly, we investigate the estimated results of group number.
-As shown in Fig.~9, the proposed filter with the agumented LRFSs can accurately estimate the number of groups in most time.
+As shown in Fig.~10, the proposed filter with the agumented LRFS can accurately estimate the number of groups in most time.
 As a comparison, the LMB filter does not have the ability to estimate the number of groups due to the lack of the intergation of group information.